Waxer59/PhotoDisplay/README.md

 ## 4. Run the project

-### You need to run the proyect with the command, on the root of the project:
+### You will have to run this command in the root of the project to run it

 ```
 yarn dev